halide/CVPR2015/HoGCamera/README.md

-HelloAndroidCamera2 is a simple application which uses Halide to process images streamed from the Android camera2 API.
-It reads every frame into the CPU via an ImageReader and uses Halide to either blit the frame to the output surface (converting between YUV formats), or apply an edge detector on the luma channel.
+HoGCamera is a simple application which uses Halide to process images streamed from the Android camera2 API.
+It reads every frame into the CPU via an ImageReader and uses Halide to either blit the frame to the output surface (converting between YUV formats), or apply an hog feature detector on the luma channel.
 This example requires a phone or tablet that supports the camera2 API (Android API level 21 or above).
 This sample has been tested on Nexus 5, Nexus 6 and Nexus 9.

 CAVEAT: This example uses the not-so-well-documented ANativeWindow C